openhab/openhab-addons/bundles/org.openhab.binding.openuv/README.md

 ## Bridge Configuration

-The bridge has only one configuration parameter :
+The bridge has only one configuration parameter:

 | Parameter | Description                                                  |
 |-----------|--------------------------------------------------------------|